etxmato/emma_02/data/FRED1/README.txt

 Add Drill.bin
 =============

-This SW needs spoken text and tones recorded on original tapes
+This SW needs spoken text and tones recorded on original tape and included in Add Drill.wav.
+Start card will be requested which card '0' (code 0xFE).
+Press the start card 2 times and after the tone a 3rd time.
+Then type the sum of the 'add' question when one pops up.

 Animate demo.bin
 ================